andyguestysj/dp4g/_docs/topics/3-pyOOOPs/pyoops-2.md

 The `MultiDerived` class inherits from both `Base1` and `Base2` classes.

+#### Exercise 1
+1. Return to repl.it and your pyFirstClass code from the previous page.
+2. Give the JackRusselTerrier a method called "is_scrappy()" that returns a string describing how the dog behaves around others
+3. Give the subclass you created a method no other class has that describes a unique feature of your dog
+4. Create a new mutant dog class that inherits from both your dog class and JackRusselTerrier
+5. Create an object of this new class
+6. Verify that you can call both the scrappy() method and your new method on the mutant dog

 ### Method Resolution Order

 In the multiple inheritance scenario, any specified attribute is searched first in the current class.
 If not found, the search continues into parent classes in depth-first, left-right fashion without searching the same class twice.